Climate Leadership

 Lead efforts to tackle the climate and ecological emergencies facing London

-Identifying and progressing estate decarbonisation opportunities, supported by signposting to technical assistance and financing opportunities
+Identifying and progressing estate decarbonisation projects, supported by signposting to technical assistance and financing

-Sharing practical tools, guidance and resources to help anchors understand and respond to the climate risks facing London.
+Producing practical tools, guidance and resources on responding to the climate risks facing London

 Members